Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: Experiments

 \section{Experiments}

-We present the results of our experiments for Algorithm~\ref{alg:max-satisfied} and Algorithm~\ref{alg:prop-fair} for Problem~\ref{prob:max-satisfied} and Problem~\ref{prob:fair} respectively.
+We present the results of our experiments for Algorithm~\ref{alg:prop-fair} and Algorithm~\ref{alg:max-satisfied} for the \propfair\ and the \matchlb\ problems respectively.
 We evaluate the algorithms on two kinds of datasets.
-The first one is a smaller dataset obtained from real-world data of the course allocation process at an educational institute.
-These are labelled Real-1 through Real-3.
-The second is synthetic data generated using a random process (see Section~\ref{app:synthetic} for details). resembling a random graph generated from an Erd\H{o}s-R\'enyi model.
+The first one is a smaller dataset containing anonymized data of the course allocation process at IIT Madras, labelled Real-1 through Real-3.
+The second is synthetic data generated using a random process resembling a random graph generated from an Erd\H{o}s-R\'enyi model.
+Our code and dataset are available at \cite{repository-link}.

-All experiments were done on a desktop running 64-bit Windows using a 3.6 GHz Intel i7-7700 processor with 32.0 GB RAM.
-In our experiments on Algorithm~\ref{alg:max-satisfied} (denoted as ALG1 here), we use two standard heuristics that improve the performance in practice, though they do not improve the worst-case theoretical guarantees because of the hardness results.
-The first heuristic (denoted as ALG1-1) is to prioritize matching the lowest-degree item to a platform when considering its neighbors .
-The second one (denoted as ALG1-2) is to use augmenting paths when a platform is left with no unmatched items among its neighbors.

-Each of the three real-world datasets (Real-1, Real-2, Real-3), have around 3000 students and 100 courses.
+{\bf Data Sets and Setup:} Each of the three real-world datasets (Real-1, Real-2, Real-3), have around 3000 students and 100 courses.
 Each course has a lower quota of $5$, denoting the minimum number of students needed to operate the course.
-As an instance of Problem~\ref{prob:max-satisfied}, we would like to maximize the number of courses that satisfy this requirement.
+As an instance of \matchlb, we would like to maximize the number of courses that satisfy this requirement.
 The courses are all from an elective category, so each student is assigned only one course.
 Students are partitioned into groups based on their majors, and there are $5$ groups overall.
-This dataset was also used in \cite{SLNN21}.
-We compare the optimum value (obtained via solving an ILP) with the output of our algorithm.
-All values were averaged over 15 runs.
-See Table~\ref{tab:table1} and Table~\ref{tab:table2} for solution value and running time comparison between our algorithms and OPT.
+The synthetic datasets contain 250 courses and 10,000 students.
+These were generated as follows.
+For every student, a degree was chosen uniformly at random between 1 and an input parameter.
+All experiments were done on a desktop running 64-bit Windows using a 3.6 GHz Intel i7-7700 processor with 32.0 GB RAM.

+In our experiments for both problems our algorithm is denoted as ALG1 in the respective sections.
+We use two standard heuristics that improve the performance in practice, though they do not improve the worst-case theoretical guarantees because of the hardness results.
+The first heuristic (denoted as ALG2) is to prioritize matching the lowest-degree item to a platform when considering its neighbors.
+The second one (denoted as ALG3) is to use augmenting paths when a platform is left with no unmatched items among its neighbors.
+We compare the optimum value obtained via solving an ILP with the output of our algorithm.
+We present our ILPs for the two problems in the sections below.